Højbro Plads 15: 1845 census)

 The property was home to 23 residents in three households at the 1845 census.
 Peter Christian Jersild, a financier, resided on the ground floor and second floor with his wife Christine Marie Høyen, their four children (aged four to 10), his father Christen Laursen Jersild, one male servant and two maids.
 Rasmus Nicolai Hall, a master shoemaker, resided on the first floor with his wife Johanne Marie Jørgensen, their six children /aged two to 11) and one maid.
 Søren Christian Jensen, a beer seller (øltapper), resided in the basement with his wife Cathrine Johansen and their two children (aged 15 and 16).

 1850 census

 The property was home to 22 residents in three households at the 1850 census.
-Peter Christian Jersild resied with his family on the two lower floors at the 1850.
-He lived there with his wife, their fiv e cildren (aged four to 15), 76.year-old Christen Laursen Jersild, two male servants and two maids.
+Peter Christian Jersild resided with his family on the two lower floors at the 1850.
+He lived there with his wife, their five children (aged four to 15), 76.year-old Christen Laursen Jersild, two male servants and two maids.
 Amalia Jensen, a just 29-year-old widow, resided on the second floor with her 12-year-old son, a visitor and a lodger.
-The lodger was the compuser and composer Emil Horneman (listed as a musikhandlende, "music retailer"), Søren Christian Jensen was still residing in the basement with his wife and three children.
+The lodger was the composer Emil Horneman (listed as a musikhandlende, "music retailer"), Søren Christian Jensen was still residing in the basement with his wife and three children.